Amir Abo-Shaeer: Career

 Shaeer began his career as a mechanical engineer in the private sector.
 He worked on research and development in academia, aerospace, and telecommunications before deciding to pursue a career in education.
-Early on, he taught physics, wrote curriculum, and developed courses for the DPEA.
+Early on, he taught physics, wrote the curriculum, and developed courses for the DPEA.
 He eventually decided that the capstone course for the senior class would revolve around the FIRST Robotics Competition (FRC), which requires students to design and construct a 120 lb robot to compete against other robots in a game challenge that is different every year.
 The DPEA is known as Team 1717 in the FIRST community.

 In 2007, he garnered a $3 million California state matching grant to create a 12000 sqft engineering facility on the high school campus to support the implementation of the Career Technical Education (CTE) curriculum he created.
 The building opened in October 2011 and is currently in use.

 On September 29, 2010, Congresswoman Lois Capps congratulated him on the floor of the United States House of Representatives for winning the MacArthur Fellowship.